lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/Angular.md

 title: 'Angular (11+) from Scratch to an Expert '
 date: '2022-06-04'
 image: angular.png
 excerpt: A complete guide for learning Angular deeply, through different tasks and exercises.
-Problems resolutions and Apis consumming. 🏆
+Problems resolutions and Apis consuming. 🏆
 isFeatured: false
 ---